pavansai2608/pavansai2608/README.md

 ### Hi, I'm Pavan 👋

 I build AI and ML systems end to end, and I measure whether they actually work.
-B.Tech CSE (Data Science) at NIIT University.

 **What I've built:**